-- To continue to support and collaborate with formal and informal business groups to connect them to one another and to the community. - Improve accessibility, speed reduction, pavements etc. - To encourage a sustainable multi modal transport network, to include walking, cycling and public transport - To explore measures to enhance the High Street experience for residents and visitors. - Enhance Sparrow Park as the entrance to the Town Centre - Bringing colour to the town - Markets - Lower Fore Street Car Parking
+- To continue to support and collaborate with formal and informal business groups to connect them to one another and to the community. - Improve accessibility, speed reduction, pavements etc. - To encourage a sustainable multi modal transport network, to include walking, cycling and public transport including the introduction of cycle hubs - feasibility studies underway in 2023. - To explore measures to enhance the High Street experience for residents and visitors. - Enhance Sparrow Park as the entrance to the Town Centre - Bringing colour to the town - Markets - Lower Fore Street Car Parking